Is the Law of Moses Eternal?

-To understand what the Bible means by everlasting, we need to wade into technical waters.
-Almost all of the Old Testament was written in biblical Hebrew, which is an archaic form of the Hebrew language.
+To understand what the Bible means by everlasting, we need to remember that almost all of the Old Testament was written in biblical Hebrew,3 which is an archaic form of the Hebrew language.
 When translating any text, there is not an exact one-to-one correlation between languages.
 This is especially true when translating biblical Hebrew—which has less than 9,000 words—into modern English, which has more than 200,000 words!

 Our goal should be first to interpret any passage of Scripture within the context of the book in which it was written, and then within the context of the entire Bible.
 In most cases, the English translations give us what we need.
 But when it comes to examining the claims of Judaism or Torahism, it is sometimes necessary for us to parse the English translations a bit more carefully.
 For example, consider the following verse:

 So the sons of Israel shall observe the sabbath, to celebrate the sabbath throughout their generations as a perpetual covenant.—Exodus 31:16, NASB

 In this verse, the Hebrew word עוֹלָם (`olam) is translated as the English word perpetual.
 In English, this word means “continuing forever; everlasting, valid for all time.”4 In ancient Hebrew, however, the word olam is not so cut-and-dry.
 It has a much broader definition.
 According to The NAS Old Testament Hebrew Lexicon, that single word can mean:

 - long duration, antiquity, futurity, forever, ever, everlasting, evermore, perpetual, old, ancient, world

 - continuous existence, perpetual, everlasting

 - indefinite or unending future, eternity